aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 _start:
     mov word ptr [0xb8000], 'h' | (0xF << 8)
     mov word ptr [0xb8000 + 0x2], 'i' | (0xF << 8)

     hlt
 ```

-We basically left-shift the foreground color (WHITE) by 8 bits and OR it with `h` and `i` to get white-on-black characters and put it to physical address `0xb8000` which is the address of the VGA buffer.
+We left-shift the foreground color (WHITE) by 8 bits and OR it with `h` and `i` to get white-on-black characters and put it to physical address `0xb8000` which is the address of the VGA buffer.

 ## Running the code